Skip to main content

 GitHub Actions workflow run

-In the workflow run details page, you can view the logs of each step in the workflow by simply clicking on the step.
+In the workflow run details page, you can view the logs of each job in the workflow by simply clicking on the job.

 GitHub Actions workflow logs